 Just because tone on tone decorating is about using the same colour throughout a space, doesn’t mean you can only use one colour or that you have to use it absolutely everywhere in the same way.
 You can still incorporate accent colours and other items that stray away from your main colour of choice.
-The point of tone on tone design is to create a look that incorporates the main colour in different ways, so don’t try to make your room look like a can of paint exploded on everything (unless that’s the look you’re going for).
+The point of tone on tone design is to create a look that incorporates the main colour in different ways.
+Don’t try to make your room look like a can of paint exploded on everything.
+Unless, of course, that’s the look you’re going for.

 Texture and Shine

 Much like in fashion, creating a monochromatic look is much easier to achieve when there are different textural elements used.
 The same tip can be applied to decorating your home with tone on tone design.
 Distinguishing between tones is much easier to do when there are items that shimmer or shine.
 Look for items that are textured to create visual interest in your space.

 If you can afford to, or you’re already in the process of designing your room from scratch, try buying your big ticket items in the same colour palette.
 Items such as your couch or bed, rugs, and wall colour are all pieces that help anchor the look of a room.
 Take the above room for example.
 If the walls were white and the couch was beige, there would be nothing special about this room.
 However, by making the biggest pieces in the room different tones of the same green, we get a room that makes a statement and is an excellent example of tone on tone design done right.